 Whenever the addict experiences something difficult, he might have been used to intaking certain substances to lessen the anxiety or pressure he feels.
 What must be done in order to retract his responses to anxiety or pressure is to introduce him to new things.
 Spend more time together, go outdoors, and most especially, always be there for him.
 Know signs of anxiety to be stopped at once disabling him from thinking about his vices.

 Set Rules and Implement them Strictly

 Talk to your loved one with substance addiction calmly.
 Never confront him because this could easily trigger the false belief that addiction taught him about being worthless.

 Make sure that you communicate with your loved one that certain negative behaviors related to substance abuse can cause grave results.
 Be strict in implementing this to encourage discipline.

 Seek Professional Help

 Contact Sequoia Recovery today and get started on your journey to sobriety tomorrow.
-Our helpful intake coordinators will answer any questions you have about our wide variety of treatment programs.
+Our helpful intake coordinators will answer any questions you have about our wide variety of drug and alcohol treatment programs.